|One of the Best Hot Springs in Japan|

 |The Cool Second Bath|

 The lodge is closed from October 20 to sometime in March each year.
+Each year is different, depending upon weather.
 The road to the hotel is closed for a much longer time because of tumultuous winter storms and deep snow conditions.
-Visitors in March and April must use snowshoes or mountain skis to get there, and it is a difficult journey of around five hours on deep snow.
-Helicopters deliver food and other supplies.
+Visitors in March and April must use snowshoes or mountain skis to get there.
+The difficult journey requires about five hours of walking though deep snow.
+Helicopters deliver food and other supplies to the lodge.

 During most of the year, one can drive to the lodge or the nearby basic campground.
 Tent space on the grounds is rented for five hundred yen—bring your own tents, etc. Camping gear cannot be rented.
 Rooms, including two meals, at the lodge cost 9,000 yen per person per night.
 There is also an indoor hot spring that I intend to enter and report on later.
 The remoteness of Renge Onsen and the determination of the lodge owners and workers keep the area natural, which is a factor in why it is one of the best Japanese hot springs that I have visited in approximately twenty years of exploring the springs of Japan.
 Renge Onsen is in the mountains of Itoigawa, Niigata.
 Renge Onsen Lodge has a webpage, but it is only in Japanese.
 To read about some other remote mountain hot springs in Niigata, click here or here.